ahl27/FORTH/README.md

 If I'm not totally done with FORTH by the end of this project, I'll look into porting it to the 65C816 family of microprocessors.

-I'm not planning to stick to the ANSI standard FORTH, though once I have a working build I'll consider looking at how much effort it would take to ANSIfy it.
+I'm not planning to stick to the ANS standard FORTH, though once I have a working build I'll consider looking at how much effort it would take to ANSify it.
 Rumor on the street is FORTH works best on 16-bit systems, so I may save that challenge for the 65C816 build I have tentatively planned.